4ever2/ConCert/examples/pancake/README.md

 All code (specification and proofs) are currently in [Pancake.V](https://github.com/Mallingo/ConCert/blob/master/examples/pancake/Pancake.v).
 Will be refactored at a later stage.

 ### Limitations
-- Allows for creation of a single AMM pair.
+- Allows for creation of a single AMM pair (in the same context).
-- Only allows swapping from BNB -> Token or Token -> BNB.
 - Code extraction not supported

 ### Work in Progress